telerik/xaml-docs/controls/radlayoutcontrol/features/toolbox/layoutcontroltoolboxview.md

 * __OriginalItemType__: This property holds the type of the associated element.
 * __OriginalItem__: This property holds the associated element.

 By default the toolbox is populated with a collection that contains all available layout controls.
 But you can use the __NewItems__ collection and the __LayoutControlHierarchicalNodeProxy__ class to add custom __UIElements__ in the toolbox.
+Read more about this in the [Add Custom Element in the ToolBox]({%slug radlayoutcontrol-how-to-add-custom-element-in-toolbox%}) article.

 ## See Also
 * [Getting Started]({%slug radlayoutcontrol-getting-started%})